jurassiscripts/velociraptor/README.md

 ## Upcoming features

 - [ ] Self-update: run `vr upgrade` to install the latest version.
-- [ ] Scripts exporting: run `vr export` to save your scripts as shell scripts to avoid having to install `vr` in your production environment.
 - [ ] Husky style git hooks: use the `hook` property to link a script to a git hook.

 ## Contributing